Poison plants can be a good thing…

 squirrels, goats, & turkeys!

-- Bees gather nectar from poison ivy and poison oak creating a
+- Bees gather nectar from poison plants creating a bitter yet

-and shelter their larvae while they pupate.
+their larvae while they pupate.
 We agree, yuck!
+However, wise on

-However, wise on the moth's part - only a small group of critters
+the moth's part - only a small group of critters are willing to

-are willing to approach poison oak and ivy, thus leaving their
+approach poison oak and ivy, thus leaving their young

 - Native Americans used poison oak for weaving baskets, and sap